 This could mean becoming a nomad who travels from place to place in search of sustenance or establishing a town with its own defenses and laws.

-This is where the game’s colony management mechanics come into play, allowing you to add more characters to your party, attract settlers to come live in your village, and wage war with other factions.
+This is where the game’s colony management mechanics come into play, allowing you to add more characters to your party, attract inhabitants to come live in your village, and wage war with other factions.

 There are no restrictions on what you can do or how many characters you recruit as long as you can provide for each of them.
-It can be tough to get started in Kenshi since just about everyone can be a potential threat, making it a good alternative for DF players who enjoy a challenge.
+It can be challenging to get started in Kenshi since just about everyone can be a potential threat, making it a good alternative for DF players who enjoy a challenge.